stephanmax/coursera-introduction_to_game_development/README.md

-# Coursera’s "Introduction to Game Development"
+# Coursera’s "Game Development for Modern Platforms"
 My deliverables created within the scope of Coursera's MOOC of the same name